Vasyl-Bodnar/fortea/README.md

 which would then be run.
 For example `./fortea '1 1 + .'`

 ## Implementation Details
-Stack is used for everything.
+Stack is used for most things.
 It is the stack for operations, and it also reserves space for local variables and definitions.

-Local variables are just an array using some stack space.
+Local variables are just an 8 byte array using some stack space.

 Definitions are the 8 byte reference to string (`: x 1 ; (...)` would be `x 1 ; (...)`),
 2 byte length of id, and 6 byte length of everything until `;` for some potential uses.